aajonusnet/aajonusnet/md/QNA/Q&A Of October 24, 2010.md

 Q: [unclear]

-A: Rocky Jr. are still 23-30% soy but the rest is corn - a lot of it genetically modified.
+A: Rocky Jr. are still 23-30% soy but the rest is corn - a lot of it genetically modified, GMO corn.
 The tests that are coming out now in the scientific reports on GMO products is terrifying.
 It will kill our animals in a very short period of time.
 Gives them all kinds of diseases and deformities.
 I’m not eating chicken or eggs right now.
+Fish and beef, yeah.

-Q: Bison?
+Q: What you think about bison?

 A: Bison is great but if you get it from Northstar, you have to make sure you’re not buying a female.
 She vaccinates the females.

-Q: [unclear] sold at Cosco.
+Q: Great Range sold at Cosco?

-A: No de-worming?
+A: I don't know Great Range.
+No de-worming?
 You have to find out all the stuff because they usually de-worm.

 Q: [unclear] When I give my son raw milk, he breaks out in a rash on his face.